-We assess our compensation programs with the aim of positioning elements of compensation at approximately the median as compared with the compensation of executives in our industry sector and among companies in other industries of comparable size, international scope and organizational complexity.
+We assess our compensation programs with the aim of positioning elements of compensation at approximately the market median of the compensation of executives in our industry sector and among companies in other industries of comparable size, international scope, and organizational complexity.
 We also seek to provide a direct link between pay and the enhancement of shareholder value.

-The Committee employs two peer groups for the purpose of setting executive compensation.
-The "Compensation Peer Group" is used to assess the competitiveness of the compensation of our Named Executive Officers, and the "Performance Peer Group" is used to evaluate the relative TSR performance of the Company.
+The Committee employs two peer groups for the purpose of evaluating executive compensation.
+The "Compensation Peer Group" is used to assess the competitiveness of the compensation of our Named Executive Officers, and "Performance Peer Groups" are used to evaluate the relative performance of the Company.